Digital-Preservation-Finland/knowledge-base/docs/database/solutions/xmllint/Schema-definition-probably-missing-from-XML-catalog/index.rst

 Notes on the error
 ------------------

 It is uncertain what validator software has raised the error.
-The error message has been thought to come from xmllint.

 ------------------------------